Finding Common Ground

 Project

-Through this project, tribal and non-tribal youth will collaboratively create digital stories around the following themes: tribal sovereignty, fishery treaty rights, tribally-led environmental protection and restoration policies in Puget Sound, student intercultural communication experiences, and the future of Puget Sound restoration.
-The researchers aim to improve intercultural communication and collaboration and build long-lasting alliances between participants.
-The stories’ content will be featured online, in UW curriculums, in a K-12 curriculum, and through public viewing events.
-The researchers will collect data on public response to the stories in order to measure their impact on opinions of the aforementioned themes.
+Through this project, tribal and non-tribal youth collaboratively created digital stories around the following themes: tribal sovereignty, fishery treaty rights, tribally-led environmental protection and restoration policies in Puget Sound, student intercultural communication experiences, and the future of Puget Sound restoration.
+The researchers aimed to improve intercultural communication and collaboration and build long-lasting alliances between participants.